Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 Michael can’t help himself and throws mock blows alongside Tommy.
 Jace doubles his frenzy, slapping and pushing the confused Robby.
 The junior stoners scatter to the room’s corners, expecting another Robby magic freak show.

 “Ya want me.
 Ya still want me,” Tommy yells at Robby.
-The punching had excited the bulge in his jeans.
+The punching excites the bulge in his jeans.
 He grabs and starts humping Jace, who continues the faux beat-down on Robby.
 Michael and Jenna can see Jace and decide they don’t need to watch two 15-year-olds go at it.
 They grab the confused Vic and leave the scene.
 Vic has the presence of mind to grab an unlighted joint for later.

 “We’re going back to the music room.
 These boys are going to get the Out Crowd to play some country, if you’re coming,” Michael informs Robby, who continues to duck and cover up from blows he can’t see coming.
 Jace pulls Tommy away.
 He follows him to Vic’s truck, where they jump into the bed, continuing their humping of each other.